languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Known bugs:
  -OpenOffice.org integration:
-   -LanguageTool gets confused when the text is changed while the LanguageTool
+   -LanguageTool doesn't work if you have a Windows username with special characters -LanguageTool gets confused when the text is changed while the LanguageTool
     dialog is open
    -Checking of selected text sometimes throws java.lang.reflect.UndeclaredThrowableException